 Short CV of Andrea Lucchi

-In 2009, he was invited by USDA-APHIS (US Ministry of Agriculture) to participate in the Technical Working Group (TWG) for the management of the European Grapevine Moth in USA (http://www.aphis.usda.gov/plant_health/plant_pest_info/eg_moth/downloads/TWG-Report-2-10.pdf).
-Since then he attended 5 TWG meetings held in California in 2010, 2011, 2012 and 2013.
+In 2009, he was invited by USDA-APHIS (US Ministry of Agriculture) to participate in the Technical Working Group (TWG) for the management of the European Grapevine Moth in USA (http://www.aphis.usda.gov/plant_health/plant_pest_info/eg_moth/downloads/TWG-Report-2-10.pdf). ).
+Since then he attended 5 TWG meetings held in California in 2010, 2011, 2012 and 2013 and several web meetings.